Choosing the Best Early Childhood Education Degree Programs

 While not all institutions require a degree in early childhood education to work with young kids, many do require some specialized training, and increasingly, you must get an associate’s degree or a bachelor’s if you want to begin a career in early childhood education.

-If you plan to advance your career into administration, own your own preschool, or increase your salary, a bachelor’s or master’s is a must.
+If you plan to advance your career into administration, or own your own preschool, a bachelor’s or master’s is a must.

 There are three main types of early childhood education degree programs, depending on the type of job you’ll be looking for: